LoopKit/loopdocs/docs/nightscout/new_user.md

 <p align="center">
 <a href="https://youtu.be/5WREY465eII" target="_blank"><img src="../img/thumbnail.png" width="650" title="How to build a Nightscout site: Loop Users" /></a>
 </p>

+If you don't enjoy videos, then here is a step-by-step guide for completing your own Nightscout site DIY style.

 ## Step 1: Heroku Account